VY SANCTUARY PUNTA XEN

 From the transformative power of Osōji to the wisdom of traditional Mayan housing, from mangrove conservation and sea turtle protection to the simple, living food that nourishes body and soul—everything we do in this sanctuary by the sea beats with the same rhythm: to live with intention.

-Here is also born VY Vinyasa Yoga, a school dedicated to the training of yoga teachers from around the world.
-Our intensive Yoga Alliance-registered trainings are a deep experience of transformation, discipline, and love.
+VY Vinyasa Yoga, a school dedicated to the training of yoga teachers from around the world, is now residing here.
+Our intensive Yoga Alliance-registered training programs are a deep experience of transformation, discipline, and love.
 Mindfulness, acroyoga, community living, and respect for the Earth are essential parts of the path.

 Moreover, we open the doors of the sanctuary to other schools and communities who wish to share their teachings.
 This space is fertile ground for retreats, courses, and experiences that honor the body, mind, and nature.